niyniy123/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to add a quick note with patient reference and text.
+1. User requests to add a quick note for a patient.
-2. System validates the patient reference and note text.
+2. System validates the input parameters.
 3. System stores the note to the patient's record.
 4. System confirms success by displaying the created note.